zilishen/documentation/content/nms/admin-guides/configuration/configure-selinux.md

     sudo /usr/sbin/load_policy
     ```

-1. Run the following commands to set the SELinux contexts for the following files and directories to their default values:
+1. Run the following commands to restore the default SELinux labels for the files and directories related to NGINX Management suite:

    ```bash
    sudo restorecon -F -R /usr/bin/nms-core